G-MAKROGLOU/migr8/README.md

 # WHY

 <p>
-    By default, Azure provided the ability to run deployment pipelines on their own infrastructure for free but this functionality now comes with a cost after a series of events that were using the pipelines for malicious purposes.
+    Initially, Azure provided the ability to run deployment pipelines on their own infrastructure for free but this functionality now comes with a cost after a series of events that were using the pipelines for malicious purposes.
     Currently, if you wish to use Azure's infrastructure to run your pipelines you have two options:
 </p>